Economic Factors: Your Beacon in the Real Estate Business

 A positive note is that Distressed Sales (short sales and foreclosures) have seen their lowest levels in four years and are down below 15%.
 In the Virginia Beach area, the lowest number of foreclosure activities occurred in the 23451 and 23455 zip codes, while 23453 has the highest volume.
 Some neighborhoods still have a critical overhang of distressed sales and until this rate normalizes, a full recovery to the Hampton Roads housing market cannot be celebrated.
-Portsmouth has halved its foreclosure rates to 1 in every 994 and continues to improve!
+Portsmouth foreclosures have recently increased to 1 in 669.

 The crystal ball of foreclosures is the Vacancy Rates.
 This factor is an early indicator of the health of the market.
 It is a numeric value calculate as the percentage of all vacant housing units.
 These can forecast upcoming foreclosures and also effect an investor's decision on purchasing in a particular area.
 Rates are normal at a factor of 1-2.
 Homeowner vacancy rates in Virginia was 2.2 in the third quarter.
 Rental vacancies last quarter are up from this time last year to 6.3.
 An increase would result in lower rent prices.
-The new tax laws might have the effect of more listings on the market.
-If rates are climbing, landlords can expect rent prices to stagnate.
-Nationally, rent prices have increased 2.7% and in some areas, rent has increased as much as 10%!
+The new tax laws might have the effect of more listings on the market if investors can't deduct expenses.